 Dissertation Topic: The effects of climate change and agricultural practices on the High Plains Aquifer

-Research and Teaching Interests: Water is the ultimate elixir of life, and our access to water is controlled by the geological, biological, and human environments.
+Biosketch: Water is the ultimate elixir of life, and our access to water is controlled by the geological, biological, and human environments.
 I am interested in many aspects of hydrology and hydrogeology, particularly where the geology and biology of water intersect.
 Climate change introduces the element of time, helping to see how the dynamic physical and chemical processes of the water cycle might be altered from their "natural" state, disappear or reach a new equilibrium.
 I strongly believe that applied science should be geared toward policy decisions, and that communicating the ideas of research is often as important as the research itself.

 Dissertation Topic: The interactions between mycorrhizae and plant/nutrient uptake in restoring nutrient degraded landscapes